 - Rape—oral, anal, or genital intercourse with an unwilling victim through force or threat of force or when the victim is unable to give consent.
 Rape includes attempted rape and rape with an object.

-Sexual assault is not a crime of passion or act of lovemaking.
-It is an act of power, control, anger, and violence.
-Survivors of sexual assault are not responsible for their assaults; the perpetrator is.
+Sex-based offenses are not crimes of passion nor acts of lovemaking.
+They are acts of power and control.
+Survivors of these offenses are not responsible for their assaults; the perpetrator is.

 Acquaintance and Date Rape